jamset/gearman-conveyor/README.md

 `composer require jamset/german-conveyor`

-Note: not tested on PHP7
+Note: not tested on PHP7 and not maintained.

 ##Description